 Most of our undergraduate applicants will be applying to university for the first time, and it's natural that you will have questions.
-If the answers below don't contain the information you're looking for, feel free to get in touch using the details on the right.
+If the answers below don't contain the information you're looking for, feel free to get in touch using the e-mail address at the foot of this page.

 If my education has been disadvantaged in some way, can this be taken into account?